FOSSEE/st-scripts/embellishing_a_plot.rst

 and we get the polynomial formatted properly.

+#[Nishanth]: Unsure if I have to give this exercise since enclosing the whole
+             string in LaTex style is not good

 {{{ Pause here and try out the following exercises }}}

 %% 4 %% Change the title of the figure such that the whole title is formatted